RicardoRibeirorr/NityJS/docs/renderer/RendererComponents.md

 Loads the image file (called automatically).

 #### draw(ctx)
-Draws the image on the canvas.
+Draws the image on the canvas with rotation support.

 ## ShapeComponent Class